josedev123/Simple-Google-Sheet-Search/README.md

-Simple angular app, with google sheet as a datasource.
-With option to search using column values.
-Scalable.
-(Doesn't use API or auth, just HTTP & Google sheet json url)
+Simple angular app, with Google Sheet as a datasource.
+Has option to search using column values.
+(No database or backend, doesn't use Auth.
+Uses Angular HTTPClient with Google sheet json url)

 # DSearch